18F/handbook/pages/general-information-and-resources/glossary.md

   - Gather all of the information for search to work
   - Trigger emails being sent

+- **BD** - Business Development.
+The process of looking for clients or partners.

 - **BOC** - Budget Object Code.
 Used for accounting.

 - **BPR** - Business Process Reengineering.
 This is when an organization designs